fooltowise/NeroNotes/Nero's Notes/My highest Conviction Stock Idea, by Sean Iddings.md

 > Few companies come around during an investors’ lifetime that have a probable chance of changing one’s life if enough capital is allocated to it.
 These companies have a rare combination of extremely high economics, are run by high quality, incentivized owner-operators, have defensible characteristics, high consistent growth with potential to continue high growth, and are trading at a fair price.

 I know.
 I’m slow.
-It’s been 7 years since finding my last high-conviction idea. eXp World Holdings (EXPI) is my next.
+It’s been 7 years since finding my last high-conviction idea. [[eXp World]] (EXPI) is my next.

 No, EXPI is not a microcap company anymore.
 I looked at it when it was posted on MicroCapClub in 2017 and passed (palm in face).
 No, it’s not hugely illiquid anymore.
 It’s market cap is in the $ billions.